The Barwon Infant Study (BIS): An Overview

 BIS Project 2: A population based investigation of the relationship between maternal stress during pregnancy and offspring behaviour and mental health

-Supervisors: Andrew Lewis (School of Psychology), Peter Vuillermin (School of Medicine).
+Supervisors: Peter Vuillermin (School of Medicine).

 Location: The Barwon Biomedical Research Laboratory and the Epigenetics Laboratory at Murdoch Childrens Research Institute.